Updated: June 2016

 During 2014, the Agency, in consultation with the Ministry for Information, Society and Telecommunications, introduced significant by-laws.

 Regional roaming regulations were initiated based on the agreement of Bosnia and Herzegovina, Macedonia, Montenegro and Serbia.
 The Telecoms Ministers of these four countries were signatories of the Agreement, while four Regulators have defined glide path for roaming charges, starting from 30 June 2015.
 Due to legal irregularities, all mobile operators in Montenegro filed a lawsuit with the Administrative Court and requested to postpone the implementation of the decision until the court proceedings were finished.
 The requests for postponement were rejected, and the regulated prices have been applied.

-On 20 April 2015 the Agency opened a public tender for the selection of the next Universal Service Operator (USO).
+On 20 April 2015, the Agency opened a public tender for the selection of the next Universal Service Operator (USO).
 Telenor Montenegro is the USO until January 2016.
-The public tender is open until 2 June 2015.
+The public tender was open until 2 June 2015.
 New USO operator (CG Telekom) is chosen by the EC Agency after two tender proceedings.
 Telenor did not participate on the public tender for the selection of operator of Universal service.